 Eye Turn (Strabismus, Mata Juling )

-Based on the direction the eye turns, strabismus can be classified to inward eye turning (esotropia), outward turning (exotropia), upwards turning (hypertropia) and downward turning (hypotropia).
+Based on the direction the eye turns, strabismus can be classified as an inward eye turning (esotropia), outward turning (exotropia), upwards turning (hypertropia), and downward turning (hypotropia).

 What is the difference between Lazy Eye and Eye Turn?

 Lazy eye is a problem with visual acuity in one or both eyes that cannot be improved with glasses or contact lenses alone.
 The brain suppresses the information from either one or both eyes and doesn’t send the visual signal to affected eye, make it eventually become weak.
 Eye turn also called “Strabismus” is a problem in which both eyes do not focus on the same point at the same time.
 The patients not necessarily require vision correction because they may have 20/20 normal visual acuity.
 They just suffer due to misaligned eye problem.

 Eye turn can happen during the early childhood due to the genetic from family.
 It is normal for a newborn's eyes to cross sometimes during the first few months.
 By the time, the eyes usually straighten out.
 Generally, develops up to age 6 years.
 On the other hand, a child might be more likely to have an eye turn if they have developmental disabilities.
 This condition happens because the vision in the eyes might not develop the way it should.

 Eye turn can result from strokes, car accidents, concussions etc. Research showed that 90% of traumatic brain injury (TBI) patients experience some of visual problems due to the disruption of communication between the eyes and the brain.
 Injury to any part of visual pathways can affect the field of vision, the position of the eye and how the eye moves.

 One eye seems to turn inward (esotropia) or outwards (exotropia), either constantly or occasionally

 Both eyes turn inwards (esotropia) or outwards (exotropia)